-The Conference notes that Article I-6 reflects existing case law of the Court of Justice of the European Communities and of the Court of First Instance.
+The Conference notes that the provisions of Article I-5a reflect existing Court of Justice case law.

-2. Declaration on Article I-9(2)
+Declaration re Article I-7 (2)

-The Conference agrees that the Union's accession to the European Convention on the Protection of Human Rights and Fundamental Freedoms should be arranged in such a way as to preserve the specific features of Union law.
-In this connection, the Conference notes the existence of a regular dialogue between the Court of Justice of the European Union and the European Court of Human Rights; such dialogue could be reinforced when the Union accedes to that Convention.
+The Conference agrees that the Union's accession to the European Convention on Human Rights should be arranged in such a way as to preserve the specific features of Union law.
+In this connection, the Conference notes the existence of a regular dialogue between the Court of Justice of the European Union and the European Court of Human Rights; such dialogue could be reinforced when the European Union accedes to the European Convention on Human Rights.

-3. Declaration on Articles I-22, I-27 and I-28
+Declaration re Articles I-21, I-26 and I-27